NASA-AMMOS/aerie/docs/users_guide/Raven_101_3_bands.md

 <p align="center"><img src="./images/select_band_b.png"/></p>

-*<p align="center">**Image 10: How to select a band.** Left side: Click on the band's label area.
+*<p align="center">**Figure 10: How to select a band.** Left side: Click on the band's label area.
 Right side: As a result of the selection, the band will be highlighted, the details panel will display the bands data points in a table and the Selected Band Tab in the right panel will be populated with the configuration options for the selected band.</p>*

 Given a band exists in the Bands Panel, click the band in the label area.
 Selecting a band will trigger the following actions:  the band's background will be highlighted with a light blue; The Details panel will populate a table with the source's data points; and The Right Panel will display the Band's configuration options in the Selected Band Tab.

 ## Global Settings